 See below for examples of how the tax incentives work.
 And for businesses who recently removed barriers, ask your tax expert about an amended return.

 The following is excerpted from information compiled by the DBTAC: Mid Atlantic ADA Center.
 This information is not intended to provide legal tax advice.
 Be sure to consult the IRS or your tax advisor.
-See also the FAQ page for small businesses provided by ADA National Network, as well as the Primer for Small Business under the 2010 update to the ADA.
+See also the FAQ page for small businesses provided by ADA National Network, as well as the Primer for Small Business.

 Physical modifications must comply with the applicable accessibility standards (ADA Accessibility Guidelines).

 Restaurant ABC employs 25 individuals, and its gross revenue for last year was $3,000,000. it qualifies as a small business with fewer than 30 employees last year, ABC provided Braille and large print menus (an auxiliary aid), costing a total of $1,500.
 ABC removed physical barriers to the restaurant's entrance and modified its transportation shuttle, totaling $8,000.
 Each of these expenditures qualifies under the Disabled Access Credit.
 To calculate ABC's tax credit, start by adding the total amount spent on accessibility ($8,000 + $1,500 = $9.500) and subtract $250 ($9,500 -$250 = $9,250).
 Divide this amount by two ($9,250/2 = $4,625) to find the amount redeemable as a tax credit.
 ABC earned a tax credit of $4,625.